-Lindquist provides creative leadership and promotes effective, community-based solutions to address emerging Great Lakes issues.
-Under his tenure the SWP has grown to serve three Great Lakes (Superior, Michigan, Huron), over 25 communities, 15 counties and 5 Native American tribes.
-Lindquist’s 25 year career includes management positions at the state, federal, and non-profit level.
-He brings practical field experience which includes supervising state conservation projects (Wisconsin, Vermont) and working with the National Park Service (Mt.
+Carl Lindquist is the Executive Director of the Superior Watershed Partnership (SWP) an award winning Great Lakes non-profit organization that serves communities in the Upper Peninsula of Michigan.
+The SWP service area includes portions of the Lake Superior, Lake Michigan and Lake Huron watersheds.
+Lindquist’s 25 year career includes practical field experience supervising large scale environmental restoration projects (Wisconsin, Vermont, Michigan) and working with the National Park Service (Mt.
 Rainier, Isle Royale).
 Lindquist has served on numerous regional, state, and international advisory bodies including two terms as the US Chair of the Lake Superior Binational Forum (US and Canada).
-Lindquist is also a piano composer and has performed with the Boreal Chamber Symphony at the Concert for Lake Superior.
-He holds a degree in Environmental Management from the University of Wisconsin and is completing a Masters program in Public Administration at Northern Michigan University.
+He holds a degree in Environmental Management from the University of Wisconsin.

 Geraldine Grant: Senior Planner

-Grant is responsible for leading the organization’s watershed planning and habitat restoration programs.
+Geri is responsible for leading the organization’s watershed planning and habitat restoration programs.
 In addition to program coordination, Ms. Grant works closely with local, state, and federal partners to further the organization’s mission.
-Ms. Grant specializes in natural resources planning, aquatic ecosystem restoration, physical and biological field assessments, and special studies related to Great Lakes priority issues.
-Ms. Grant possesses a Master of Science in Biology (Aquatic Ecology/Fisheries) and over 19 years of experience in the field of natural resources including 13 years of federal service as a Fisheries Biologist for the U.S. Fish and Wildlife Service and U.S. Army Corps of Engineers.
+Geri specializes in natural resources planning, aquatic ecosystem restoration, physical and biological field assessments, and special studies related to Great Lakes priority issues.
+Geri possesses a Master of Science in Biology (Aquatic Ecology/Fisheries) and over 19 years of experience in the field of natural resources including 13 years of federal service as a Fisheries Biologist for the U.S. Fish and Wildlife Service and U.S. Army Corps of Engineers.

 Natasha Koss: Program Manager

-Koss is responsible for the management of the SWP climate change programs.
-She also oversees the membership program, including public outreach, community programs and special events.
-Koss works closely with SWP partner organizations including non-profits, tribes, agencies and local units of government.
-Over the last fifteen years Ms. Koss has worked in the fields of ecological restoration and wildlife biology for the National Park Service, the US Forest Service, and several private consulting firms.
-Ms. Koss holds a B.S. in Ecology and Biology and a M.S. in Wildlife Ecology with a focus on Ornithology, both from Northern Michigan University.
+Natasha is responsible for the management of the SWP climate change programs.
+She also oversees public outreach, community programs and special events.
+Natasha works closely with SWP partner organizations including non-profits, tribes, agencies and local units of government.
+Over the last fifteen years Natasha has worked in the fields of ecological restoration and wildlife biology for the National Park Service, the US Forest Service, and several private consulting firms.
+Natasha holds a B.S. in Ecology and Biology and a M.S. in Wildlife Ecology with a focus on Ornithology, both from Northern Michigan University.